goinnn/django-multiselectfield/README.rst

 Known Bugs and Limitations
 ==========================

+Named groups do not render properly in Django 1.6.
+The workaround is to manually render the field in your form or use a different version of Django.

 Only in Django 1.6 and 1.7, due to `Django bug #9619 <https://code.djangoproject.com/ticket/9619>`_, passing a MultiSelectField to ``values()`` or ``values_list()`` will return the database representation of the field (a string of comma-separated values).
 The workaround is to manually call ``.split(',')`` on the result.

 The Django bug was introduced in Django 1.6 and is fixed in Django 1.8 and onward, so ``values()`` and ``values_list()`` return a vanilla Python list of values for Django <= 1.5 and Django >= 1.8.